Almond moth: Life cycle

 The almond moth thrives best in warm, humid environments.
 The ideal temperature range for development is 30–32 degrees Celsius (86–90 degrees Fahrenheit), and the ideal humidity range is 70-80%.
 In optimal conditions, it takes about three and a half days for eggs to hatch, and the larvae go through five instars over a period ranging from 17 to 37 days.
 The pupal stages lasts around seven days in optimal temperature and humidity.
 Adult females live on average for ten days and adult males live for an average of six to seven days.

 Enemies

 Predators

-Xylocoris flavipes is a type of beetle which feeds preferentially on the eggs and early larval stages of the almond moth.
+Xylocoris flavipes is a type of true bug which feeds preferentially on the eggs and early larval stages of the almond moth.
 Blattisocius tarsalis is a kind of mite which will feed on almond moth eggs throughout its life cycle, and has been considered as a mechanism for controlling infestations of the almond moth.